phlogisticfugu/bradito.me-site/src/content/blog/dont-jeopardize-your-rag.md

 The retrieved document chunks are then used by a Large Language Model (LLM) to create a more-informed response to the original question.

 The problem is that there is a fundamental semantic mismatch between the vectors being compared.
 We're trying to compare questions (from the chat message) to answers (from the document chunks).
-The embedding vector generated from a question will always be different from the embedding vector generated from an answer.
+The embedding vector for a question will always be different from the embedding vector for an answer.
 This leads to unnecessarily poor performance of the RAG process.

 ### Partial Solution: Hypothetical Document Embedding (HyDE)